Umuzi-org/tech-department/content/syllabuses/_index.md

 Everyone does the same thing here:

-- How the Internet works, include a little bit of protocol stack and life-cycle of a request
-- Ethics of data
-- Privacy
-- POPI and friends
+- {{% contentlink "topics/how-the-internet-works" %}}
+- {{% contentlink "topics/data-ethics-and-privacy" %}}

-- NCIT 07: History of the Internet
+* NCIT 07: History of the Internet
-- NCIT 08: Web design for business
+* NCIT 08: Web design for business
-- NCIT 09: Building an online business
+* NCIT 09: Building an online business

 ## Week 7: Tech in Business and Honing L33t skillz

 This is pretty much the same for everyone

-- Coding katas in language of choice
+- Coding katas in language of choice.
+Or catch up for those who have fallen behind on anything.
-- Learn the lingo of the tech landscape (API, database, data pipeline, etl, vm, container, open source, IAAS, etc)
-- WORKSHOP: Code quality and how to review code
+- {{% contentlink "topics/tech-terminology" %}}
+- {{% contentlink "workshops/general-coding-best-practices" %}}

 - NCIT 01: Business and technology
 - NCIT 02: Ethics and Professionalism in IT